 Approximately 80% of AA cases are acquired or as a result of an autoimmune disease and the remaining are hereditary.

+The disease can affect anyone but is more common among the young.
+The incidence tends to peak among those between the age group of 20-25 years.
 AA should be differentiated from myelo-dysplastic syndrome (MDS), which is seen in those above 60 years and is a result of stem cell failure.
 Aplastic anemia symptoms usually arise due to one or more types of blood cell deficiency.
 It increases a personís risk of morbidity and mortality from bleeding and infections.

 Aplastic anemia diagnosis is confirmed through blood tests and bone marrow biopsy.